sowebio/acmemgr.sh/README.md

 - 20180430 : **1.0** - sr - Documentation improvements and typos correction.
 Add quick link table.
 Move to Sowebio Github account.
 - 20190701 : **1.1** - lg sr - Lots of fixes and refactors in code with ShellCheck compliance.
 Change shebang in acmemgr.sh, ./examples/mailcow_reload and ./examples/nginx_example.reload from #!/bin/bash to #!/usr/bin/env bash.
 Many documentation improvements and typos corrections.
 - 20190705 : **1.2** - lg sr - Clean source.
 Better delete routine for local and remote certificates.
 Add a pre-install script utility and cron files examples.
 By user request, add a parameter to limit emails sending when the renewed date is compute. acmemgr.sh v1.2 has been qualified with acme.sh v2.8.2.
+- 20210901 : **1.3** - sr - Following the version 3 of acme.sh which imposes the use of ZeroSSL as default authority, acemmgr.sh forces acme.sh to continue using the Letsencrypt certificate authority. acmemgr.sh v1.3 has been qualified with acme.sh v3.0.1.

 ### Authors & Contributors